Aberjhani: Online columnist

 The Digital Clarity Group's Examiner.com, under the umbrella of the Anschutz Company and AXS Entertainment, hosted Aberjhani's National African-American Art Examiner column from July 2009 until June 2016.
-His topics have included fine art and artists’ biographies, as well as reports on contemporary politics, social network trends, and popular culture.
-He is noted for a series of articles on the life and death of Michael Jackson, the controversial case of Georgia death-row prisoner Troy Anthony Davis, the presidency of Barack Obama, and the United Nation's 2011 International Year for People of African Descent.
+His topics have included fine art and artists' biographies, as well as reports on contemporary politics, social network trends, and popular culture.
+He is noted for a series of articles on the life and death of Michael Jackson, the controversial case of Georgia death-row prisoner Troy Anthony Davis, the presidency of Barack Obama, and the United Nations' 2011 International Year for People of African Descent.
 His Notebook on Black History Month 2012 series covered historical and contemporary subjects including included Whitney Houston, Angela Davis, and Harry Belafonte.